 2 The maps are finalized for 2019.

-3 The cue sheets are not yet finalized for 2018 (mobile app QR code may change).
+3 The cue sheets are finalized for 2018 (mobile app QR has changed).

 6 Bikely.com is a very useful bike route mapping site.
 Among other things, Bikely lets you "ride" the route.
 Click on the "Play" button to traverse the route and see all the turn descriptions.
 And you have all the controls of Google Maps at your disposal.